ARCLeeds/arcleeds.github.io/blog/_posts/2024-08-29-condaEnvs.md

 If you have a selection of similar environments that have subtly differing package versions, make sure you record exactly which environment you are using for your research calculations.

-Ideally, all your results should be produced with the same environment, as trying to keep track of when you added or updated a package in an environment can become very messy very quickly.
+Ideally, all your results should be produced with the same environment, as trying to keep track of when you added or updated a package in an environment can become very messy, very quickly.

 ## Recording your environment